Spydrouge/UnityGame_spydr/README.md

 # Cubiqity-Substrate
-* Purpose: Currently attempting to port our data from Cubiqity to Substrate
+* Purpose: Currently attempting to port our data into Cubiqity from Substrate
 * Author: Melissa Kronenberger (Spydrouge)

 ## Journalling